 Emmen is another city in Drenthe home to a popular zoo called Wild Lands Adventure Zoo.
 The zoo offers up-close exhibits with animals like elephants, monkeys, penguins, and many more.
 Emmen also features a large shopping mall, public parks, and impressive cathedrals.
 For a colorful, memorable stay in Emmen, book a room at the Hotel ten Cate Emmen.

 See Related: Best Museums in the Hague, Netherlands

 Groningen was once one of the most influential and dominating city-states during the Middle Ages.
-As the most northeastern province in the Netherlands, Groningen today is used primarily for agriculture.
+As the most northeastern province in the Netherlands, Groningen is used primarily for agriculture today.
 Popular attractions in the area include the Groninger Museum, a colorful building with fascinating exhibitions and an intriguing art collection by local and international artists.

 Prinsentuin Garden is located within Groningen’s city center and features stunning foliage, flowers, and a beautiful Renaissance-style garden.
 City Hotel Groningen is close to the museum, restaurants, and cafes.

 Friesland is in the northern Netherlands and is home to a few attractions, including the Fries Museum in Leeuwarden, the tidal flats and wetlands of the Wadden Sea, and Wrakkenmuseum.

 Friesland is known for its water sports, ice skating, and the renowned AquaZoo in Leeuwarden, with seals, sea lions, polar bears, and penguins to see up close.
 Leeuwarden is a famous city, and most of the province’s attractions are located here.
 Enjoy a stay at Oranje Hotel Leeuwarden for spacious rooms in the city’s historical center.